-One Member mentioned that the regeneration on the Town Centre only needs to be included if we were confident that it was going to come into fruition.
+One Member mentioned that the regeneration on the Town Centre only needed to be included if we were confident that it was going to come into fruition.

-The scheme around Carbon Net Zero for 2030.
-One Member said that members of public think this was a real over promise.
-They believed it would be helpful to have aims and goals against it to help the public understand how the Council was going to achieve it.
+On the scheme around Carbon Net Zero for 2030. a panel member felt that members of public thought this was a real over promise.
+It would be helpful to have aims and goals against it to help the public understand how the Council was going to achieve it.

 One Member asked about the public transport scheme.
-They hoped that the new initiative that has come in from the new government would be included within this information.
+They hoped that the new initiative that had come in from the new government would be included within this information.